Mjz86/c_colon/mcc.md

-- empty class: a class with no non-static data members other than empty data members, no unnamed bit-fields other than zero-width bit-fields, no virtual functions, no virtual base classes, and no non-empty non-virtual proper base classes. such type can be dclarared with no-strorage qualifier.
+- empty class: a class with no non-static data members other than empty data members, no unnamed bit-fields other than zero-width bit-fields, no virtual functions, no virtual base classes, and no non-empty non-virtual proper base classes. such type can be declared with no-storage qualifier.

-- empty data member: a potentially-overlapping non-static data member of empty class type. such type can be dclarared with no-strorage qualifier.
+- empty data member: a potentially-overlapping non-static data member of empty class type. such type can be declared with no-storage qualifier.